Tomhmagic-Creations/rmt-wiki/docs/pages/main/blocksItems.md

   <h2 id="claim-flag" style="margin: 0;">Claim Flag</h2>
 </div>

 Used for starting or expanding a claim.
 The item is not removed when used and cannot stack.
+There is a 1 second cooldown between uses.

 ### Recipe - Shapeless
 **Ingredients:**